JuliusWillen/pixel_monitor/README.md

 3. create a file "settings.py" in the root folder
 4. set USERNAME=[your gmail address you want to send mails from]
 5. set PASSWORD=[your gmail password]
-6. set TO_MAIL=[your desired target gmail, can be the same as your USERNAME]
+6. set TO_MAIL=[your desired target e-mail address, can be the same as your USERNAME]
 7. make sure your gmail account is set to allow application logins (account.google.com)
 8. run screen.py
 9. select a pixel on your screen